heyallnorahere/custom-leverless/README.md

 dongles fake the signature of an official Sony controller while allowing the firmware to handle controller inputs directly.
 The other option requires the dumping of controller keys to the board's firmware.
 I opted for the first one initially, and so I added a USB receptacle to the PCB's design.

+### Assembly

+The assembly process was fairly uneventful once the PCBs arrived.
+I drove to a plastics store to pick up 4 large sheets of acrylic (2 per kind of acrylic * (clear + frosted)).
+I laser-cut the acrylic parts, and printed the remaining parts out of grey PLA.

+While assembling, I realized that I did not add ground planes around each screw hole in the PCB.
+I was forced to use non-conducting hardware to bolt in the PCB, which thankfully I had in nylon M3 bolts and nuts.

+## Major challenges

+**8-minute timeout**.
+Even after attaching the USB dongle through the soldered-in USB receptacle, the controller still experienced the dreaded 8-minute timeout on PS4 and PS5 consoles.
+I checked the solder joints, the GP2040 configuration on the RPi, and the PCB traces, however I could not come up with an explanation for why this was happening.
+A week before EVO 2025 in August, I was still experiencing the issue at a local when my friend suggested I use dumped authentication keys from a PS4 controller.
+When I got home that weekend, I went through the process of getting PS4 authentication keys into GP2040, thus solving the issue.

+**Loose keys**.
+Even as I tried to mitigate the issue of keys popping off of the switches, it still kept happening whenever I took my controller to an event.
+This is particularly noticable on the tall, thin system keys, where it takes little force to knock them off of the switches.
+As of writing, I still have not solved this issue.

+**Transparent PETG burning while printing**.
+While printing the keys initially, the PETG stuck to the hot end of the print head, creating burn artifacts and deforming the keys.
+I mitigated this issue by applying a non-stick coating to the hot end before printing, although burn artifacts are still slightly noticable on some keys I have on.

+## What went well?

+**Tariff dodging**.
+PCBWay operates and manufactures PCBs in China.
+I ordered PCBs on April 12th, 2025, just a week or two before the nastier tariffs came into effect.
+This order of PCBs only cost me around $80, and with the minimum batch of 5 PCBs per order, this came out to $20 per PCB.
+If I waited a little bit longer to order PCBs, the cost of this project would have ballooned out of control.
+On the other hand, however, if I were mass-producing these controllers, the total cost of the project would have been ~$60 in total, not accounting for 3D printing filament and M3 hardware.

+**PCB worked on the first try**.
+I triple checked the traces of both the switches and LEDs in relation to the RPi Pico before ordering.
+Due to this diligence in all aspects other than console authentication, the first build of this controller worked as well as I could have hoped for, functionally.

+**Controller feels good to use**.
+I was initially slightly shocked by how small the buttons were.
+I had made the layout of the buttons slightly more compact than it was on my previous controller.
+However, several months down the line, using it feels second-nature.

+**Looks cool as hell**.
+With the firmware's native support of these LED chips, and the transparent keycaps, when plugged in, the keycaps give off the illusion that they themselves are glowing.
+I was able to create my own custom color profile for the keys with GP2040's web configuration.
+This truly made it feel like my own project.

+## Lessons learned

+**Use the simplest option when possible**.
+The 8-minute timeout was an issue in the first place because I didn't want to dump keys from an official controller.
+In retrospect, I should have used the option that was least prone to error with the scope of my experience that was specialized in software.

+**Stick with the original goal**.
+In retrospect, I should have stuck with making this controller as slim as possible.
+I used Dupont headers on the Raspberry Pi initially for prototyping, however I should have doubled down on the slimness aspect as soon as the USB port was rendered obsolete, and ordered another iteration of the PCB with solder-mount joints for the Raspberry Pi.

+## What's next?

+**Secure down the buttons**.
+While diving deeper into controller design, I looked into how people typically secure keycaps on controllers.
+The most common method that I can find is with lips on the edges of the keycaps that slot into notches in the controller, keeping them from falling off.
+This seems like a much more practical design than a simple friction fit, and would likely be the next method that I would try in a second iteration.

+**Make the case slimmer**.
+As it is right now, the controller barely fits in the laptop slot of my backpack.
+In a second iteration, I would solder the Raspberry Pi directly onto the edge of the PCB, and use a shorter micro USB to USB-C cable connecting the Raspberry Pi's UART port to the outside of the case.
+I would also remove the USB receptable, as it is no longer necessary.